echantigny/craft-manytomany/README.md

-This fork is a very very crude was of using it for Commerce Products relationships.
+This fork is a very very crude way of using it for Commerce Products relationships.
 It ignores configurations.

 **Use at your own risks.**